Info icon

 }

 03 Run modify-instance-attribute command (OSX/Linux/UNIX) to change (upgrade) the instance type for your previous generation Amazon EC2 instance.
-The following command example changes the instance type for an EC2 instance, identified by the ID i-01234abcd1234abcd, from c3.large (previous generation) to c5.large (latest generation).
-If successful, the modify-instance-attribute command request does not produce an output:
+As an example, the following command changes the instance type for an EC2 instance, identified by the ID i-01234abcd1234abcd, from c3.large (previous generation) to c5.large (latest generation).
+If successful, the command request does not produce an output:

 aws ec2 modify-instance-attribute